-1. Integrate training into the regular workday without taking associates off the floor.
+1. Integrate training into the regular work day without taking associates off the floor.

 Retail associates are constantly on their feet.
 The reality of their fast-paced work environment means it’s disruptive and expensive to take them off the floor.
-At Bloomingdale’s, associates use their downtime to take a few minutes of micro training every shift via a POS or mobile device.
+At Bloomingdale’s, associates use their downtime to take a few minutes of micro training every shift via a point-of-sale (POS) or mobile device.
 Not only does this keep valuable staff members on the floor, but it keeps LP and safety information top of mind.

-2. Bite-size, personalize and gamify.
+2. Bite-size, personalize, and gamify.

 Today’s retail workforce is tech savvy and accustomed to accessing small pieces of information instantly.
 Retailers can appeal to these preferences by delivering training in small bursts in a way that is entertaining, personalized, and gamified.
 Learning becomes more exciting and interactive and, by integrating friendly competitive aspects through leaderboards, points, and rewards, this further fuels motivation.
 At Bloomingdale’s, we often hit training participation rates above 95 percent on the platform.

 3. Offer flexibility to meet the unique challenges in different departments and stores.